Ckemplen/ACE_Model_Implementation/README.md

 ### Development Goals and Test Use Cases Ideas ###

 A couple of early test use cases that are unambitious in the grand scheme of things but provide a manageable first goal for the development of the model.
+The ultimate end goal is to create Autonomous Cognitive Entities that can be commissioned to take on ever greater and more complicated missions, and be trusted with the resources and capabilities required to pull these off.
+My view is that in the interim these ACE models should pursue lower level commissions to enable more realistic / achievable / bite-sized development goals, and to build experience and confidence over time to be entrusted with increasingly important commissions along with the commensurate increased resources and capabilities.

+The early test cases suggested below both fit into the category of well understood/defined problems with well understood/defined solutions.
+The ACE model should prove it is capable of dealing with these kind of commissions before moving onto test-cases where either the problem is understood but the solution is not, or where both the problem and the solution are not understood.
+These 3 levels represent three steps up in terms of ambiguity and complexity, and require increasingly more effective use/creation of resources and capabilites - all while also justifying increased focus on alignnment and ethical oversight.

-**Use Case 1:** CV, Personal Statement, and Cover Letter Creation
+**Test Case 1:** CV, Personal Statement, and Cover Letter Creation (Very basic 3 product job, _should_ be easy for a rudimentary ACE model to achieve)

 * Aspirational Layer: The aspirational layer could be seeded with principles such as accuracy, relevance, and professionalism.
 The values could include the presentation of the user's skills and experiences in the best possible light.